 Keep a tight hold on your things as opportunists are everywhere!

 Golden rule number 3.
-Never leave anything anywhere.
+Never leave anything anywhere, ever.
 If you are in a cafe don’t put your phone on the table and don’t leave your bag on the floor.
-Either has it on your lap on attached o you in some way.
+Either have it on your lap or attached to you in some way.

 On my 3rd day in Bogota, I was having a coffee and reading my book in a coffee shop.
 My bag was on the floor.
-A guy walked in and stood by me for a few minutes, dropped his bag and picked mine up.
+A guy walked in and stood by me for a few minutes, dropped his bag, and picked mine up.
 I noticed as soon as he walked out as it felt a bit odd and when I looked down my bag was gone.
 So I ran out of the coffee shop screaming like a crazy person.
-There are police EVERYWHERE in La Candelaria so a western woman screaming draws the kind of attention this guy didn’t want.
+There are police EVERYWHERE in La Candelaria so if a gringa starts screaming it draws the kind of attention thieves don’t want.
 Lucky for me he dropped the bag on the street and ran off.
 I was very lucky!

 Golden rule number 4 choose your ATM wisely.
-Due to the ATM charges I alwauys withdraw the maximum amount per transaction.
+Due to the ATM charges I always withdraw the maximum amount per transaction.
 Doing this on the street always makes me super nervous.
 Then walking home with a bag full of money isn’t ideal either.
-There are a few ways you can do this with less risk.
+There are a few ways you withdraw money in Bogota safely, or at least with less risk.

 - Find an ATM inside a bank rather than one on the street.

 - Don’t put all of your money together.
 I prefer to split my money up.
 I put a little in my purse, some in a pocket of my bag and then the largest amount I put in my bra.
 I always wear my leggings with a secret pocket to withdraw money too and use the pocket to keep my ATM card.